Law enforcement, community honor second Duluth police dog killed on duty

 "She's been a great dog," Haller told the News Tribune in 2019.
 "At home, she's very capable of turning the switch off.
 She's very good with the kids and wife — she's a lap dog basically.
 But then at work she's totally different."

-Luna leaves behind two other Dutch shepherds in the Duluth Police Department's K-9 unit, according to the Northland K9 Foundation website.
-Their names are Hondo and Riggs.
+Luna leaves behind two other dog officers with the Duluth Police Department, according to the Northland K-9 Foundation.
+Their names are Kallie, a black Labrador retriever, and Vili, a Belgian malinois and Dutch shepherd mix.

-Note: This story originally included outdated information from the Northland K-9 Foundation website.
-It was updated 9 a.m.
-March 2 with the correct K-9 names.
-The News Tribune regrets the error.
+In January, Duluth police announced another Dutch shepherd, Athena, who is a half-sister to K-9 Luna, would be joining the force after she completes her training.